Testing black hole equatorial reflection symmetry using Sgr A* shadow images: Introduction

 and these terms are not zero when black holes are spinning.
 For example, black hole solutions without $\mathbb{Z}_2$ symmetry are found in Refs.~\cite{Cano:2019ore} and \cite{Cardoso:2018ptl}, where the former is based on a theory with a coupling between the Chern-Simons term and the Gauss-Bonnet term, and the latter corresponds to an effective field theory containing explicit parity-violating curvature invariants.
 Usually, the rotating black hole solutions in these types of theories are extremely complicated and can only be derived perturbatively, rendering the investigations of such solutions tremendously difficult.
 In this paper, we consider a class of Kerr-like black holes whose $\mathbb{Z}_2$ asymmetry is parametrized by a deviation parameter $\epsilon$.
 The metric was proposed in our previous work \cite{Chen:2020aix} and it was found that the deviation parameter $\epsilon$ could alter the size of the shadow, or more precisely, the size of the critical curve in the image.
 However, in that paper, we did not consider the theoretical requirement that the $\mathbb{Z}_2$ asymmetry is supposed to be induced by the spin of the black hole.
 As we have mentioned, the reflection asymmetry is usually tightly related to the parity-violating terms in the theory, which are quiescent if the black hole is not spinning.
 Therefore, it would be more reasonable and eligible to require that the $\mathbb{Z}_2$ asymmetry is induced from the spin of the black hole.
 In this paper, the violation of such symmetry is designed to be induced by black hole spin.
 If there is no spin, the $\mathbb{Z}_2$ symmetry is preserved and the Kerr-like metric reduces precisely to the Schwarzschild spacetime.
 Furthermore, the Kerr-like spacetime is asymptotically flat and it reduces to the Kerr metric at a far distance from the black hole.
-Also, in order to focus mainly on the effects coming from the reflection asymmetry, we will assume the existence of a hidden symmetry in the spacetime, which is characterized by the Killing tensor.
-More explicitly, we assume that the Kerr-like spacetime contains a Carter-like constant \cite{Carter:1968ks} and that the geodesic equations are completely separable.
+Also, in order to focus mainly on the effects coming from the reflection asymmetry, the metric of the Kerr-like spacetime will be constructed with the requirement that there exists a hidden symmetry in the spacetime, which is characterized by the Killing tensor.
+More explicitly, the Kerr-like spacetime is designed to contain a Carter-like constant \cite{Carter:1968ks} and the geodesic equations are completely separable.
 The simultaneous violation of reflection symmetry and the symmetry associated with the Carter-like constant could generate several interesting signatures, for example, in the image cast by the black hole \cite{Eichhorn:2021etc,Eichhorn:2021iwq}, although, it is generically not straightforward to tell which parts of the signatures result precisely from the reflection asymmetry of the spacetime.